browniebroke/browniebroke.com/_posts/2018-01-14-new-year-new-laptop.md

 soon.
 Also, it looks like Docker for Mac is not installable via Homebrew, I had to go and get it from their website.

-Latlsy, there is still a chicken and egg situation where I need to login to Dropbox first, which requires the password from 1password, which settings are backed up in mackup.
+Lastly, there is still a chicken and egg situation where I need to login to Dropbox first, which requires the password from 1password, which settings are backed up in mackup.

 I'm very satisfied overall, the setup has been almost entirely automated.